-Creating a home that is both utilitarian and aesthetically pleasing can be a challenge, but interior designers Jack and Jia Hui of Resistance rose to the challenge when designing an apartment in Ghim Moh Link, Singapore.
+Creating a home that is both utilitarian and aesthetically pleasing can be challenging, but interior designers Jack and Jia Hui of Resistance rose to the challenge when designing a 47sqm/505sqft apartment in Ghim Moh Link, Singapore.
 The designers wanted to create a living space that would develop a patina over time and tell a story, while also retaining the original bones of the apartment.

-One of the main challenges was to maintain air flow while opening up the space.
+One of the main challenges was to maintain airflow while opening up the space.
 To achieve this, the designers demolished part of the wall beside the main door to create a dramatic first impression upon entering the flat.
-This aspect of the kitchen seamlessly unified the green color scheme, which extended beyond the floors to the walls, ceiling, cupboard entry, and countertops.
+This aspect of the kitchen seamlessly unified the green colour scheme, which extended beyond the floors to the walls, ceiling, cupboard entry, and countertops.

 The living room and bedroom make up the majority of the apartment, and the designers used a minimalist white scheme in the living room to create a sharp contrast, a visual cue to slow down and rest.
 Most of the furniture has legs to raise them off the ground, making the furniture appear less heavy and the space more spacious.